Computer Science

 This course, built in collaboration with Google, covers everything you need to know in order to build a website from scratch.
 You'll learn HTML, CSS and Javascript - the core technologies which power modern websites - and build a website of your own.
 By the end of this course, you'll be able to create interactive, aesthetically pleasing websites for any purpose you can imagine.
 Prerequisite: Any programming course, or grade of B in MAT 221 or higher

-CSC 210: APPLICATION DEVELOPMENT I
+CSC 210: APPLICAITON DEVELOPMENT I

 Credits 3